avijitEn/CKA-preparation/CKA_kubernetes-the-hard-way/README.md

 # Prerequisites

-## Google Cloud Platform or any cloud infratructure with 2 vCPU and 2GB RAM assign to regired VM
+## cloud infratructure with 2 vCPU and 2GB RAM assign to regired VM

  # Provisioning a CA and Generating TLS Certificates expicit in this lab